Robin lives in the San Francisco Bay Area. She has three children and loves to share her tips and tricks for staying organized.

-Will my wall ever be the same?
+Will your wall ever be the same?
 Yes!
-Here's how.

 Our two-year-old daughter decided to express her artistic side by drawing on our living room wall with a red Sharpie permanent marker pen.
 I originally thought that we were going to have to repaint the area, but we were able to get the stain out due to the quick thinking and expertise of my father-in-law, George.
 Here's how we did it and what you'll need.

 Supplies You'll Need